-ALEKS will begin with a brief tutorial before your placement begins.
+ALEKS will begin with a brief tutorial before your initial assessment begins.

 How long do I have access to my Prep and Learning Module?

-You will have six months of access from the time that you start using your Prep and Learning module.
+You will have one year of access from the time that you start using your Prep and Learning module.

 What are ALEKS Progress Assessments?